buddhist-uni/buddhist-uni.github.io/_content/canon/mn6.md

 ---

 > … let them fulfill their precepts, be committed to inner serenity of the heart, not neglect absorption, be endowed with discernment, and frequent empty huts.

+Careful observance of ethical precepts is the foundation of all higher achievements in the spiritual life.